 If you see the signs that your mental health symptoms negatively impact your health, relationships, or quality of life, DBT therapy is a good choice for you.

 Dialectical Behavioral Therapy benefits

-In the DBT, a therapist and a patient work together to resolve the contradiction between self-acceptance and change for bringing positive changes in the individual’s behaviour.
-Validation is a part of this DBT treatment that helps a person to become more open for cooperation and less likely to stress about the idea of change.
+In the DBT, a therapist and a patient work together to resolve the contradiction between self-acceptance and change for bringing positive changes in the individual’s behavior.
+Validation is a part of this DBT treatment that helps a person to become more open to cooperation and less likely to stress about the idea of change.

 Acceptance and change.

-At this stage people learn strategies to accept and tolerate their life circumstances, themselves and their emotions.
+At this stage, people learn strategies to accept and tolerate their life circumstances, themselves, and emotions.
 They also develop new skills which help them to make positive changes in their actions and thoughts.

 People learn how to analyze their destructive behavior patterns and problems, and replace them with more effective and healthy ones.

 Patients focus on changing beliefs and thoughts that are not helpful and effective.